zedems01/AutoX-app/x_automation_app/frontend/plan.md

     2. Validation steps correctly appear as modals.
     3. Clicking "Approve and Continue" (or similar) immediately closes the modal and shows a success toast.
     4. The workflow correctly resumes in the background, and the timeline updates as new events arrive.

+Of course.
+Choosing a good name is crucial.
+Based on the project's capabilities—automating content creation from trend analysis to publication on X using AI agents—here are a few recommendations, grouped by the "vibe" they give off:

+### Category 1: Modern & Tech-Focused
+These names are clean, sound like modern SaaS products, and often hint at the technology.

+1.  **Synapse AI**: Evokes the idea of a brain or neural network where different agents (like neurons) connect and fire to create a complete thought or piece of content.
+2.  **TrendPilot**: This name suggests that the application intelligently "pilots" through the noise of online trends to navigate towards a successful outcome.
+3.  **ContentFlow**: Simple, direct, and professional.
+It clearly communicates a streamlined, automated flow of content from creation to publication.
+4.  **Amplifi**: A modern spelling that clearly states the core benefit: amplifying a user's voice and presence on social media.

+### Category 2: Creative & Evocative
+These names are more abstract and aim to create a stronger, more memorable brand image.

+1.  **The Weaver AI**: This name paints a powerful picture of the application skillfully weaving together different threads of information—trends, research, brand voice—into a coherent and beautiful final tapestry (the content).
+2.  **Talon**: A short, sharp, and memorable name.
+It suggests precision, speed, and effectiveness, like the claw of a bird of prey (a nod to Twitter's old logo) striking the perfect trend.
+3.  **NexusPost**: "Nexus" means a central or focal point.
+This name positions the app as the central hub where all the different agents and data points connect to produce the final post.

+### Category 3: Direct & Descriptive
+These names are straightforward and leave no doubt about what the project does.

+1.  **Agentic Publisher**: Clearly describes the core technology ("Agentic") and the primary function ("Publisher").
+It's professional and unambiguous.
+2.  **AutoX Writer**: A simple combination of "Automated," "X" (for the platform), and "Writer."
+It’s easy to understand and remember.

+I hope this gives you some good ideas for finding the perfect name for your project